How to spend 48 hours in Prague

 The Old Royal Palace is the oldest part of the Castle and was built in the 12th century for the Czech princesses, though later it was used s the king’s own palace.
 The Vladislav Hall has a beautifully, late-Gothic vaulted ceiling that you’d swear was Art Nouveau if you didn’t know it was built over 500 years ago.
 The balcony overlooking the All Saints Chapel proving breathtaking views over the city centre.

-On the way down the golden light will lead you to the famous Charles Bridge, where dozens of statues of Saints watch over you while you enjoy the magnificent views over the river, old town and castle.
+On the way down the golden light will lead you to the famous Charles Bridge (a must-see during a weekend in Prague) where dozens of statues of Saints watch over you while you enjoy the magnificent views over the river, old town and castle.
 Whatever you decide, a visit to Charles Bridge is best early in the morning or the beginning of the evening when the day trippers have gone.

 Dinner in a church in Prague